mlgranger540/words-of-a-fanboy/README.md

 ## Content Management System

-[Prismic](https://prismic.io/) Headless CMS is used to create, manage and publish the blog posts to the site.
+[Prismic](https://prismic.io/), a headless content management system, is used to create, manage and publish the blog posts to the site.
+In Prismic I have defined a Blog Post repeatable type which includes an ID number, title, content, date created and tags.
+I enter this information for each blog post in Prismic where it is saved and stored.
+Once published, this data is then converted into JSON to be accessible in my code, and then displayed as HTML on my webpages.

 ## Deployment

 The site is hosted on [Google Firebase](https://firebase.google.com/).
 The live site can be found [here](https://not-suitable-for-life.web.app/) or [here](https://not-suitable-for-life.firebaseapp.com/).

 ## Technologies